 Reinventing work – and the workshop

-One person who is driving this change is Arne van Oosterom, our Associate Creative Director at DK&A. A natural contrarian, based in Haarlem in northern Holland, Arne founded the Design Thinkers Group in 2006 and works with governments, start-ups and companies such as Bosch, Coca-Cola, L’Oréal, SAP and Under Armour.
-As he discusses on this podcast with the Design Thinkers Academy London, he was also a tutor on the Design Sprint Camp on sustainable innovation which coincided with the COP26 climate conference in Glasgow late last year.
+One person who is driving this change is Arne van Oosterom, our Associate Creative Director at DK&A and the Design Thinkers Academy London.
+A natural contrarian, based in Haarlem in northern Holland, Arne founded the Design Thinkers Group in 2006 and works with governments, start-ups and companies such as Bosch, Coca-Cola, L’Oréal, SAP and Under Armour.
+As he discusses on a recent episode of our Design Thinkers Podcast, he was also a tutor on the Design Sprint Camp on sustainable innovation which coincided with the COP26 climate conference in Glasgow late last year.

 So Arne innovated.
-With no guide as to how best to proceed he did what Design Thinkers do best: prototyped and tested his ideas.
-First he converted two rooms in his house into studios; then he added a green screen and combined tech hardware with softwares such as MmHm to create a richer workshop experience.
+With no guide as to how best to proceed he did what design thinkers do best: prototyped and tested his ideas.
+First he converted two rooms in his house into studios; then he added a green screen and combined tech hardware with softwares such as MmHmm to create a richer workshop experience.
 “I wanted to show that virtual workshops could deliver something fresh that people remember and engage with.”

 At first, he says, many people found the change jarring.
 “At the start, you might have 60-70% of people wondering whether they could be seen and/or heard and whether they were using the technology correctly,” he says.
 “Two years later, I’d say that maybe 10% of participants have these concerns.
 We’ve gone from wrestling with platforms like Zoom, Teams and Google Hangout to using these professional microphones and cameras, green screens, virtual whiteboards and online stickies – and it’s making a big difference.”